kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 updated when the StatefulSet’s .spec.template is updated.
 Lets say total replicas is 5 and partition is set to 2 and maxUnavailable is set to 2.
 If the image is changed in this scenario, following are the possible behavior choices we have:-

   1. Pods with ordinal 4 and 3 will start Terminating at the same time(because of maxUnavailable).
-Once they are both running and ready, pods with ordinal 2 will start Terminating.
+Once they are both running and available, pods with ordinal 2 will start Terminating.
 Pods with ordinal 0 and 1 will remain untouched due the partition.
 In this choice, the number of pods terminating is not always maxUnavailable, but sometimes less than that.
-For e.g. if pod with ordinal 3 is running and ready but 4 is not, we still wait for 4 to be running and ready before moving on to 2.
+For e.g. if pod with ordinal 3 is running and available but 4 is not, we still wait for 4 to be running and available before moving on to 2.
 This implementation avoids out of order Terminations of pods.
   2. Pods with ordinal 4 and 3 will start Terminating at the same time(because of maxUnavailable).
-When any of 4 or 3 are running and ready, pods with ordinal 2 will start Terminating.
-This could violate ordering guarantees, since if 3 is running and ready, then both 4 and 2 are terminating at the same time out of order.
-If 4 is running and ready, then both 3 and 2 are Terminating at the same time and no ordering guarantees are violated.
+When any of 4 or 3 are running and available, pods with ordinal 2 will start Terminating.
+This could violate ordering guarantees, since if 3 is running and available, then both 4 and 2 are terminating at the same time out of order.
+If 4 is running and available, then both 3 and 2 are Terminating at the same time and no ordering guarantees are violated.
 This implementation, guarantees, that always there are maxUnavailable number of Pods Terminating except the last batch.
   3. Pod with ordinal 4 and 3 will start Terminating at the same time(because of maxUnavailable).
-When 4 is running and ready, 2 will start Terminating.
+When 4 is running and available, 2 will start Terminating.
 At this time both 2 and 3 are terminating.
-If 3 is running and ready before 4, 2 wont start Terminating to preserve ordering semantics.
+If 3 is running and available before 4, 2 wont start Terminating to preserve ordering semantics.
 So at this time, only 1 is unavailable although we requested 2.
   4. Introduce a field in Rolling Update, which decides whether we want maxUnavailable with ordering or without ordering guarantees.
 Depending on what the user wants, this Choice can either choose behavior 1 or 3 if ordering guarantees are needed or choose behavior 2 if they dont care.
 To simplify this further
 PodManagementPolicy today supports `OrderedReady` or `Parallel`.
 The `Parallel` mode only supports scale up and tear down of StatefulSets and currently doesnt apply to Rolling Updates.
 So instead of coming up